umbrew/org.umbrew.hibernate.database.worker.backend/README.md

-# Hibernate Search Database back end worker
+# Hibernate Search database back end processor

-This is an alternative back end processor to the current supported "Lucene","JMS" and "JGROUPS" that will store the LuceneWork'ers in a database for later processing by a scheduled job.
+This is an alternative back end processor to those already provided with Hibernate Search (`LUCENE`, `JMS` and `JGROUPS`).
+It stores its scheduled index updates (LuceneWork's) in a database for later processing by a scheduled job.
+It is designed to work single node environments as well as clustered environments.

-The advantage with the database worker is all workers are stored in a database, and in case of a node is crashing nothing is lost, second the database worker dosen't need to know who is the master or slave.
+Primary advantages:
+- Once persisted to the database, scheduled index updates are not lost in case of node crashes
+- No need for specifying master/slave roles in a cluster (this is contrary to `JMS` processor)

-The only requirement is that you have to define a job that only run in one if the nodes in cluster environment, but this can be done with [Quartz](http://quartz-scheduler.org/) or a [Wildfly HA singleton](https://github.com/wildfly/quickstart/tree/master/cluster-ha-singleton) and possible other ways.
+To get these advantages, however, you yourself have to define a job that only run in one of the nodes in cluster environment.
+This can, for example, be done with [Quartz](http://quartz-scheduler.org/) or a [Wildfly HA singleton](https://github.com/wildfly/quickstart/tree/master/cluster-ha-singleton).

-The backend will both work in single node and clustered environment
+Note that this processor runs in a post-successful transaction commit (indirectly orchestrated by Hibernate via a JTA `Synchronization` listener).
+As such there is a narrow window of vulnerability, in which a crash can result in lost index updates.
+However, do note that the same applies for all of the Hibernate Search built-in processors as well.

-> Only tested with Wildfly 8.2 and Hibernate Search 4.5.1
+_This processor has only been tested with Wildfly 8.2 and Hibernate Search 4.5.1.
+However, configuration options will most likely make it work without issues in other application server configurations as well._

-## How do I install it.
+## How do I install it?

 That's easy

-* Download the jar file from [releases](https://github.com/umbrew/org.umbrew.hibernate.database.worker.backend/releases) or checkout the code and build it your self.
+* Download the jar file from [releases](https://github.com/umbrew/org.umbrew.hibernate.database.worker.backend/releases) or checkout the code and build it yourself.
-* Place the jar file in the EAR or WAR archive.
+* Place the jar file in your EAR- or WAR archive.
-* Update the persistence.xml with following configuration
+* Update your persistence.xml with following configuration

 > &#60;property name="hibernate.search.default.worker.backend" value="org.umbrew.hibernate.search.database.worker.backend.DatabaseBackendQueueProcessor"/&#62;

 ### Create a Job for processing Lucene workers
-You will have to do a little work for your self, and that is to create a job or HA singleton that is only running on a single node each time.
+You will have to do a little work for yourself: create a job or HA singleton that is only running on a single node at a each time.

-The job has to extend this class
+The job has to extend this class:

 >AbstractDatabaseHibernateSearchController